Chocolate Spinach cookies are so delicious, no one will know they’re better for you. Packed with whole grains, healthy fats, and even

 Now, I am a reformed chocolate lover.
 (I also have an unhealthy love for huge, greasy cheeseburgers now but that’s neither here nor there.)
 So when I woke up a few weeks ago craving soft chocolate cookies, I knew there was nothing to be done but make them.

-Enter: Healthy chocolate cookies.
+Enter: chocolate spinach cookies.
 These treats are here to remind you that not everything delicious needs to be bad for you.

 - I use spinach puree in this to add an extra dose of fiber, vitamins